jesus-333/FBCSP-Python/README.md

 Once initialized the class automaticaly found the various spatial filter and the best features to train the classifier.
 The classifier used is an [LDA](https://en.wikipedia.org/wiki/Linear_discriminant_analysis) classifier implemented through sklearn.
 You could also provided another sklean classifier during the initialization of the class if you prefer.
 The class split the data in a train and test set and then trains and evaluates the classifiers.

 An evalaution method to classify new trials is implemented with the name *evaluateTrial()*.
 The input of method must have the dimensions "n. trials x n. channels x n.samples".
 The method return a vector where each element is the label of the respective trial.
-The label are *"1"* for class 1 and *"-1"* for class 2.
+The label are *"1"* for class 1 and *"2"* for class 2.

+## Multiclass Classification
+In case you have data with multiple label I also create a second class for multiclassification.
+The class is inside the file "FBCSP_Multiclass.py".
+The input of the class must be also in this case a dictionary with key the label of the varios trial and element the trials matrix with dimensions "n. trials x n. channels x n.samples".